The IAS Visa Wizard is the easy way to find the correct visa for you

 This job can be anything, from working in the research department of your University to working as a barista.

 Many people avoid applying for Ancestry Visas because they are not sure if they are eligible.
-You can apply for a UK Ancestry Visa if you are a Commonwealth citizen and you can prove that one of your grandparents was born in the UK.
+You can apply for a UK Ancestry Visa if you are a Commonwealth citizen.
+You will need to prove that one of your grandparents was born in the UK.

 The lawyers at IAS offer an eligibility assessment which will establish whether or not you meet these requirements, along with the other, more complex requirements necessary to make an application.
 Contact us now to arrange an assessment or for advice and application guidance.